-- Schedule timer
+- 1 Schedule timer

 - 2 Setback function

 - 3 When both setback function and schedule timer are enabled

 - A Setback function

 - B ON/OFF instruction

 - t Time

 - T Temperature set point

-- Room temperature

-- Leaving water temperature
+Leaving water temperature

-- [0-04] Status: defines whether the ON/OFF instruction can be used in the schedule timer for cooling.
+- Room temperature - [0-04] Status: defines whether the ON/OFF instruction can be used in the schedule timer for cooling.

 Same as for [0-03] but for cooling schedule timer.

 For cooling, no setback function is available.